 What is HDF (High Density Fiberboard) Flooring?

 Like other types of fiberboard for flooring, a HDF for flooring cannot be used outside because it absorbs water.
-A tempered form of hardboard is made by adding oil that becomes a polymer when the board is formed under high temperature and pressure.
-This gives it resistance against moisture, hardness, and strength.
-This tempered hardboard can be used in construction siding.
+A tempered form of hardboard can resist moisture and is more durable.
+It is made by adding oil that becomes a polymer when the board is formed under high temperature and pressure.
+This tempered hardboard is used in construction siding.

 What is MDF (Medium Density Fiberboard) For Flooring?

 Medium density fiberboard for flooring, or MDF, is also an engineered product.
-It is made up of wood wastage fibers glued together with resin or glue under heat and pressure.
-It is similar to particle board but denser.
-MDF has a density of 600-800 kg/m³.
+It is made of wood wastage fibers compressed together with resin or glue under heat and pressure.
+It is similar to particle board but more dense.
+MDF has a density of 600-800 kg/m³, which is higher than many hardwoods.
 It also doesn’t warp or swell easily in high humidity areas like bathrooms or washrooms.
 Once again, these characteristics make it an ideal core layer material for laminate flooring and engineered floors.

-MDF is also regularly used in the making of furniture, cabinetry, wall panels, shelving, storage units, decorative molding, and doors.
-Due to its insular qualities in sound and heat, MDF, is also used in acoustic enclosures such as loudspeakers and sub-woofers.Do you have flooring with fiberboard in your home?
+MDF is also regularly used for furniture, cabinetry, wall panels, shelving, storage units, decorative molding, and doors.
+Due to its insular qualities in sound and heat, acoustic enclosures for loudspeakers and sub-woofers often are made from MDF.